 Through the dating phase, you do things you normally wouldn’t do in order to woo your potential love interest.
 You buy them flowers, take them to dinner, make sure your appearance is on point, all while making sure you don’t act too much like a dork (preaching to myself here).

 Your love interest usually does the same.
 The goal isn’t necessarily to cover your true self up, rather it is to enhance who you already are.
-Even in marriage, my wife and I feel comfortable doing things after 11 years that we would never have thought about doing in our first year or two.
+Even in marriage, my wife and I feel comfortable doing things after almost 15 years that we would never have thought about doing in our first year or two.

 You learn about each other through your relationship.
 You work on compromising and living together and caring about what the other person thinks.